A Closer Look at Language Variations between American, British, and Australian English

 Australians are a pretty flexible bunch and employ words from both sides of the pond.
 They will talk about both gas and petrol and takeout and takeaway, with little attention paid to the difference.

-However, there are some regular words and phrases that are completely different in all three versions of English.
+However, there are some regular terminology that are completely different in all three versions of English.
 A schedule is a rota in the UK and a roster in Australia.
 We might talk about candy, but they say sweets and lollies.
 Sneakers in the US are known as trainers in Britain and runners in Australia.
 Depending on the country you’re in, you’d go to a liquor store, an off-licence, or a bottle shop to buy beer.
 It’s hot outside, so are you having a popsicle, an ice lolly, or an icy pole?
 When it’s cold at night do you wrap yourself up in a comforter, a duvet, or a doona?

 You need to think about your target audience when you’re creating content, otherwise it won’t resonate with them.
 We might all speak the same language, but in practice, all English-speaking countries have their own linguistic idiosyncrasies, unique lexicons, and just plain differences.
 If you’re in doubt, engage the services of someone who can help localize your content.
 That way, you’ll sort your bell peppers from your capsicums and your cell phone from your mobile, and you’ll truly be speaking your readers’ language.

 If you’re looking to brush up on your English grammar, make sure to download our free Grammar Guide for Busy People for more quick and helpful tips!
+Or if you want to standardize the type of English you write your content in, learn more about Acrolinx’s editorial assistance and enterprise guidelines.